 5.1.1.5 Evaluation

 The solution described in clause 5.1.1.4 reuses the existing provisioning MnS operations and notifications in combination with extensions of the NRM.
-This solution is also consistent with the approach used by ML training MnS in TS 28.105 [4] where the training MnS producer is configured with the needs to train using events data but the MnS consumer for the data services that provide events data.
+This solution is also consistent with the approach used by ML training MnS in TS 28.105 [4] where the training MnS producer is configured with the needs to train using events data based on the MnS consumer’s request for the data services that provide events data.
 The solution provides the flexibility to allow any function to be the MnS producer for the network events data and for any training producer to consume that data for its training.

 Therefore, the solution described in clause 5.1.1.4 is a feasible solution to be developed further in the normative specifications.